A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors: Principle of the Encoded Multiplexing Method

 The construction equation of the bipartite graph is shown in (\ref{eq_bipartite_graph}), where $H_{k}$ is defined as in (\ref{eq_halmiton_path_bipartite_graph}).
-In (\ref{eq_halmiton_path_bipartite_graph}), the electronics channels are $0, 1, 2, \ldots, 2n-1$, and for each pass from one electronics channel to the next channel, the number of the detector channel increases by one.
+In (\ref{eq_halmiton_path_bipartite_graph}), the electronics channels are labeled as $0, 1, 2, \ldots, 2n-1$.
+For each transition from one electronics channel to the next, the detector channel index increases by one.

-A C++ based program is designed to generate the encoded multiplexing scheme for both types of graphs, and we have made it available on GitHub~\cite{bib_MyGithub}.
+A C++-based program has been developed to generate the encoded multiplexing scheme for both types of graphs, and the authors have made it publicly available on GitHub~\cite{bib_MyGithub}.